Tree and Lawn FAQs

 Hardiness Zone?
 Denver can swing between 4-5 hardiness zone in winter.

 These are all questions that should be asked when picking a variety.
 Another good rule is to pick a plant that doesn't grow too quickly.
-A plant that can't keep growth under control will grow fast whether the region its in can support it or not, eventually getting to a size where it will have dieback or even die completely (such as Willow or hybrid Cottonwood variety).
+A plant that can't keep growth under control will grow fast whether the region its in can support it or not, eventually getting to a size where it will have dieback or even die completely.

 3B.
 Decision of the perfect placement in the yard